 - Cream together the butter, sugar, and lemon zest.
 You want light and fluffy.
 It will take about five minutes.

 - Add the egg, vanilla, and sour cream and mix again.

 - Add the flour, baking powder, and salt until a firmer dough results.

 - Divide the dough in half and roll out each half between two pieces of parchment paper until it is about ¼' thick.
 I like to go in between ¼" and ½" thick to keep the cookies super soft.
 Freeze for 10–15 minutes or refrigerate for 30 minutes to firm up the dough.
 This will help you eliminate having to use extra flour when cutting out the cookies.

 Transfer the cut-out cookie onto the parchment-lined baking sheets and bake.

-Bake for 6-8 mins until the edges are firm and lightly browned.
-Allow the cookies to cool for 5 minutes on the baking sheets Transfer to cooling racks to cool completely before frosting.
+Bake for 6–8 minutes, until the edges are firm and lightly browned.
+Allow the cookies to cool for 5 minutes on the baking sheets Transfer to a wire rack to cool completely before frosting.